Articles

 This is one of the findings of the study conducted by Professor Rogelberg in partnership with Klaxoon.
 For the survey, 2,685 people were interviewed in four countries (Germany, the United States, France and the United Kingdom).
 Respondents are employees in the tertiary sector who have to attend at least three meetings per week.

-The importance of one-on-ones is crucial for employee engagement.
+To improve employee engagement, one-on-one meetings are essential.
 As long as they are effective.
 The figures say it all.

 A table showing the importance of one-on-ones in employee engagement. | Klaxoon